ipraveen/common-data/words.md

 # perseverance

-> per - severance
-> ersistence in doing something despite difficulty or delay in achieving success.
+> persistence in doing something despite difficulty or delay in achieving success.

 -   his perseverance with the technique illustrates his single-mindedness"